-A trade name is considered impaired if the estimated fair value of the trade name is less than the carrying amount.
+A trade name is considered impaired if the carrying amount exceeds its estimated fair value.
 If a trade name is considered impaired, we recognize a loss equal to the difference between the carrying amount and the estimated fair value of the trade name.
 The fair value of a trade name is determined using the relief from royalty method, which requires management to make assumptions and to apply judgment, including forecasting future sales and expenses, and selecting appropriate discount rates and royalty rates.